InnHar/DSP_KarplusStrongAlgorithm/README.md

 # Tasks Implemented

-1) Compute power of this wav
+1) Compute power of the provided .wav file.
-2) Create function which plots previously defined segment of data
+2) Create function which plots previously defined segment of data.
-3) Study signal data (print various segments of signal)
+3) Study signal data (print various segments of signal).
-4) Write new wav with 2 times greater volume
+4) Write new .wav with 2 times greater volume.
-5) Decrease the audio sampling rate 2 times
+5) Decrease the audio sampling rate 2 times.
-6) Write a function which generates a sinusoidal signal with the given frequency and saves it as .wav file
+6) Write a function which generates a sinusoidal signal with the given frequency and saves it as .wav file.